Skip to main content

 Jesse Fox, PhD, spent several years at Loyola University Maryland in the Department of Pastoral Counseling before joining Stetson University in 2017.
 He has expertise working with a range of clinical populations, including college counseling, outpatient addiction treatment, community mental health, and private practice.
 In addition to co-editing Integratus, he is a project leader for the Spiritual and Religious Competency Project, a $5.3 million grant funded by the John Templeton Foundation.
 Since 2020, Dr. Fox has served as the executive director of the Episcopal Counseling Center, a non-profit counseling center serving the Deland community since 1987

-Rev. Martin Burnham P.S.S., Ph.D., NCC Related Seminars and Products
+Rev. Martin Burnham P.S.S., Ph.D., LPC, NCC Related Seminars and Products

 Society of St. Sulpice

 Fr.
-Burnham, who is Director of Discernment and Admissions for the US Province, Society of St. Sulpice, has been a member of the Sulpicians since 2011.
+Burnham has been a member of the US Province, Society of St. Sulpice since 2011.
 He received his Doctor of Philosophy in Counselor Education and Supervision from the Pastoral Counseling and Spiritual Care Department of Loyola University Maryland in May 2019.
 His dissertation was titled: Conceptualizing and Measuring Clericalism in Roman Catholic Priests.

-In July 2011, Fr.
+Fr.
 Burnham began his Sulpician ministry as a member of the formation team at Theological College in Washington, D.C.
-Fr.
-Burnham was a spiritual director, formation advisor, and director of the Pastoral Formation Program.
+He was a spiritual director, formation advisor, and director of the Pastoral Formation Program.
 In addition to his formation responsibilities at Theological College, he taught in the School of Theology and Religious Studies at The Catholic University of America.
 After 3 years of teaching and formation work at Theological College, Fr.
 Burnham left for doctoral studies at Loyola University Maryland in Baltimore.

 As a native of Baltimore, Maryland, Fr.
 Burnham is a priest of the Archdiocese of Baltimore.
 He has been both an associate pastor and pastor of parishes throughout the archdiocese.
 Prior to his seminary formation at St. Mary’s Seminary and University, Fr.
 Burnham received his master’s degree in counseling psychology from Loyola University Maryland.
 He worked for 6 years in the Child and Family Psychiatry Department of Johns Hopkins Bayview Medical Center.
 Fr.
-Burnham is currently a licensed professional counselor in the State of Maryland, the District of Columbia, and the State of Texas, and serves in leadership roles in the American Counseling Association.
+Burnham is currently a licensed professional counselor in the State of Maryland, the District of Columbia, and the State of Texas.